 In the last few years Cartmel has become THE place in Northern England to come to for people who appreciate fining dining and modern European cuisine.
 This pretty South Lakeland village has several restaurants and 5 pubs that all serve very good food.

-Cartmel also has several wonderful cafes, an excellent cheese shop and artisan bakery, a wine shop, a chocolate shop and the world famous Cartmel Village Shop, home to the acclaimed Cartmel Sticky Toffee Pudding.
-Oh, did we mention L’Enclume?
-Britain’s best restaurant!
+Cartmel also has several wonderful cafes, an excellent cheese shop, a fabulous wine bar & shop, a chocolate shop and the world-famous Cartmel Village Shop, home to the acclaimed Cartmel Sticky Toffee Pudding.

 Cartmel Village Shop